Krakenar/Krakenar/backend/README.md

 - `PASSWORDS_PBKDF2_HASH_LENGTH`: the hash length (in bytes) for PBKDF2.
 When not specified, will defaut to salt length.
 - `PASSWORDS_PBKDF2_ITERATIONS`: the hashing iterations for PBKDF2 passwords.
 Defaults to 600000.
 - `PASSWORDS_PBKDF2_SALT_LENGTH`: the salt length (in bytes) for PBKDF2 passwords.
 Defaults to 32 (256 bits).
-- `SQLCONNSTR_Krakenar`: the Microsoft SQL Server connection stirng.
+- `SQLCONNSTR_Krakenar`: the Microsoft SQL Server connection string.